cbstange/visit-vienna/README.md

 - Font and background colors were sourced from [Coolors.](https://coolors.co/)
 - Descriptions for each of the recommendations on the site were inspired by [The City of Vienna's Homepage.](https://www.wien.info/de?fbclid=IwAR2pgHbrho6MsR38oeZCxlwGr5lFF47vXAEo9Y_W17FoFtc7zmHG8U5pJt4)
 - Navigation bar was inspired by this [YouTube](https://www.youtube.com/watch?v=PwWHL3RyQgk&t=428s) tutorial by "Skillthrive".
+- CSS reset was used from [Meyer Web](http://meyerweb.com/eric/tools/css/reset/).
+- Wireframes were created using [Balsamiq](https://balsamiq.com/).